-In February when I sent my invitation to announce my forthcoming Writer’s News newsletter, I thought it’d be a week or two before I hit the send button.
+In February last year, when I sent my invitation to announce my forthcoming Writer’s News newsletter, I thought it’d be a week or two before I hit the send button.
 But as I worked with my web-team to get the look and feel “just right” and every word perfect, February turned into March, and March ran into April.
 Then life tossed me a curveball on April 15th.
 My brother called to tell me that our dad had been admitted to Methodist hospital in Peoria, IL.
 Dad’s house cleaner had found him doubled over on the couch.
 His symptoms, a bowel obstruction caused by scar tissue from a 20-year-old surgery.
 Conveniently I was in in the Midwest instead of California and drove to Peoria the next day.
-When Dad went in to surgery four days later, it hadn’t occurred to my brother, sister-in-law and I that he would be dead 18 days later.
+When Dad went in to surgery four days later, it hadn’t occurred to my brother, sister-in-law and me that he would be dead 18 days later.

 There are so many ideas surrounding my dad’s death to write about, but they’re swimming around in my head like schools of fish.
 I have no idea where to start.
 I don’t have the patience.
 I can’t concentrate.
 I recognize these as signs of grief.
 So in the mean time I’ve been jotting down notes for essays or blog posts.
 Leaving the writing about them for another time.